SkillsUnion/tamkeen-software/docs/3-backend/annotationsandcrud/crud_02.md

-# Crud Operation: Read
+# Crud Operations: Read

 ## Lesson Objective

-Learn to Implement API Endpoints for Data Retrieval: Understand how to create endpoints to fetch all customer data and retrieve specific customer data using @GetMapping and @PathVariable.
+- Learn to Implement API Endpoints for Data Retrieval: Understand how to create endpoints to fetch all customer data and retrieve specific customer data using @GetMapping and @PathVariable.

-Enhance Data Management Skills: Explore techniques to preload data into a list and use helper methods to efficiently locate specific items in a collection.
+- Enhance Data Management Skills: Explore techniques to preload data into a list and use helper methods to efficiently locate specific items in a collection.

 ### Read